 There will be no more tears… he will turn our mourning into laughing, into joy…

 That Heaven is real.
 Death is a lie.

-I am beginning to learn as a mentor has shared, experience often does not furnish its own interpretation.
+I am beginning to learn, as a mentor has shared, that experience often does not furnish its own interpretation.
 While the questions seem reasonable, I’m learning, peace will never come through answers.

 The night Lance crossed over, we found our entire family back together around his bed, as we had been the night of his surgery.
 Lance had now been motionless and totally unresponsive for almost three days.

 Bedside, we laughed and cried as we recounted again the love story of Lance and Francine.

 And then came one of the most extraordinary moments of my life…better said, the most supernatural.